Figure53/F53OSC/README.markdown

 ## Usage Notes

-- F53OSC must be compiled with ARC
+- F53OSC must be compiled with ARC.
-- You must link against Security.framework and CFNetwork.framework
+- You must link against Security.framework and CFNetwork.framework.
+- F53OSC requires macOS 10.9+ or iOS 7.0+.

 ## Demo